 Not wanting to be left behind with trends, Revival Beds also employ distressing techniques in the finishes we have.
 Our wood finishes have very light distressing as standard although a more rigorous version is available on request - as is a non-distressed finish.
 Our paint finishes are not as adaptable to distressing and therefore at the moment a distressed paint finish is something we haven't quite perfected...although we are working on it.

 Download your Free Brochure

-To find out more about our collection of beds and bedroom furniture that are handmade in the UK and come complete with free delivery and installation, simply download your free brochure by clicking on the link below.
+To find out more about our collection of wooden beds and bedroom furniture that are handmade in the UK and come complete with free delivery and installation, simply download your free brochure by clicking on the link below.